This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 A shoulder dislocation

-occurs when the top of your arm bone (humerus) moves out of the socket in your shoulder blade.
+happens when the top of your arm bone (humerus) moves out of the socket in your shoulder blade.

 Common signs and symptoms: